 Each known risk has three levels of choice, one defined as 'Business as Usual' and two others for varying levels of risk.
-The tool will automatically populate known risks as BAU; use of BAU is considered the default selection where the user has no additional information about this aspect of risk.
+The use of BAU is considered the default selection where the user has no additional information about this aspect of risk.

-For unknown risks, the tool will automatically populate as Class 5b, as the TCD has been developed primarily for production of Class 5b estimates.
-Class 5a may be used where additional screening has been carried out with the TNSP.
-Class 4/3/2/1 is intended for AEMO use only, for cross-checking of TNSP estimates of projects at advanced stages.
+For unknown risks, the default selection is Class 5, as the TCD has been developed primarily for production of Class 5 estimates.
+Class 4 may be used where significant engineering design work has been carried out to develop the work scope and building block detail.
+Class 3/2/1 is intended for AEMO use only, for cross-checking of TNSP estimates of projects at advanced stages.

 The TCD user should read and understand the factor and choices available to them and choose the most appropriate one that closely matches their project.
-Given the prerequisites as stated in the beginning of this manual, and the detailed descriptions and notes provided for every attribute and risk factors and their choices, the TCD user is expected to select the appropriate choices accurately reflecting the characteristics of their project.
-The phrasing and style of the provided descriptions and notes are intuitive and include commonly used industry wordings.
+Given the prerequisites as stated in the beginning of this Appendix, and the detailed descriptions and notes provided for every attribute and risk factors and their choices, the TCD user is expected to select the appropriate choices accurately reflecting the characteristics of their project.
+The phrasing and style of the provided descriptions and notes are intuitive and includes commonly used industry wordings to allow this.

-6.5 Step 5: Edit indirect cost
+5.5 Step 5: Edit indirect cost